 A premises licence is a licence granted, in respect of any premises, which authorises the premises to be used for one or more licensable activities, such as the provision of regulated entertainment.
 An application for a premises licence must be made to the local authority that the premises is situated in.

 As outlined above, since April 2015 you no longer need a premises licence if your screening is a) not-for-profit and b) to be held between 8.00am and 11.00pm.
-See this exemption (pg.
-99) here.
+Read about this exemption (pg.
+130) here.